blindmotion/normalizer/README.md

 Currently normalizer accepts only file with data, which format is described [here](https://github.com/blindmotion/docs/wiki/Csv-file-format).
 But its code can be easily changed to handle online incoming data.

 ## Output format
-Output format differs from input format, normilizer outputs file with lines formatted like:
+Output format differs from input format, normalizer outputs file with lines formatted like:
 ```
 <type>;<seconds>;<x>;<y>;<z>
 ```